pyglet/pyglet/doc/programming_guide/image.rst

 is bleeding between adjacent images.

-When OpenGL renders a texture to the screen, by default it obtains each pixel colour by interpolating nearby texels.
+When OpenGL renders a texture to the screen, by default it obtains each pixel color by interpolating nearby texels.
 You can disable this behaviour by switching to the ``GL_NEAREST`` interpolation mode, however you then lose the benefits of smooth scaling, distortion, rotation and sub-pixel positioning.